 Read through the FAR and DFARS rules referenced in the glossary and memorize them.
 Then check back in December 2020 for the updated DFARS rule and memorize that.

-The CMMC-AB’s Registered Practitioner training covers this topic in depth.
+The CMMC-AB’s Registered Practitioner training covers the CMMC ecosystem in depth, but is very light on technical interpretations or how to get your client ready for assessment.
 You may want to register as a Registered Practitioner in addition to the assessor track.
 Review of Registered Practitioner training.

 Study the CMMC Assessment Guide

 The CMMC Assessment Guides have the most information about what the DoD expects for process maturity as well as security practices.

 Create your own CMMC System Security Plan and Plan of Action

 Read through our How to get started with the CMMC article and FCI in CMMC article for tips on scope.
 Then, in whatever environment you have available (even your home network), try to actually document your CMMC Level 1 practices, then Level 2, etc.

 For bonus points, try to implement anything you are missing.
 If you have email on your phone, it is now in scope.
 Fun times!